shubhmehta3121/Doctor-Strange-Filter/README.md

 # Doctor-Strange-Filter
-Experience the magic of Doctor Strange with my real-time webcam filter.
-Using computer vision, it mirrors his iconic hand gestures, responding dynamically to your movements, and immersing you in the mystical world of the Sorcerer Supreme.
+Dive into the enchanting realm of Doctor Strange with my real-time webcam filter.
+Powered by cutting-edge computer vision, this project replicates the Sorcerer Supreme's iconic hand movements, responding dynamically to yours.
+Experience the magic as the filter immerses you in the mystical world of Doctor Strange, capturing the essence of his spellbinding gestures from the movies.